Ready to purchase Disney World tickets for your trip?

 Ticket-only purchases

-If you purchased your tickets outside a package, your tickets are valid for the length indicated below.
+If you purchased your tickets outside a vacation package (meaning you did not purchase your tickets and your resort reservation together), your tickets are valid for the length indicated below.

 - 1-Day tickets are valid ONLY for the day indicated when purchased